OSUSecLab/Stacco/README.md

 ## Use valgrind (callgrind) to analyze on the function call granularity when Intel Pin could not be used on some libraries for compatibility issues.

 Code could found in the directory *"valgrind"*.
 Generate a function call trace using callgrind and then follow the examples in the scripts `purge.sh` and `analyze.sh`.
 Make sure you replace the key function name in `xml_trace.py` (an example for GnuTLS is provided in `xml_trace_gnutls.py`).

+## Research Team
+The project is developed by OSU SecLab directed by [Prof. Yinqian Zhang](http://web.cse.ohio-state.edu/~zhang.834/).
+For any questions, please contact the author [Yuan Xiao](http://web.cse.ohio-state.edu/~xiao.465/).